 Funding Agency: DHI (India) Water and Environment Pvt.
 Ltd.

 Overview: This project carried out the following activities:

 Training and Capacity Building for the Management of Wetlands and Bird Sanctuaries of Tamil Nadu

 Funding Agency: Tamil Nadu Biodiversity Conservation and Greening Project

 Overview: For this project, several workshops were conducted in different districts of Tamil Nadu involving many subject experts.
 The special focus was on the conservation of bird sanctuaries and wetlands in Tamil Nadu.
 Field visits to bird sanctuaries, field interactions covering various domains like ecology, hydrology, eco-tourism, group activities and individual tasks were also carried out as a part of the project by resource persons.

 Building Capacities for Effective Management of Wetlands CSR Programme- Capacity Building for Wetland Management

 Funding Agency: VA Tech WABAG

-The scope of the project is to evolve and implement an integrated programme for building capacities for the management of wetlands amongst a defined group of stakeholders.
-The programme is a systematic procedure for transferring scientific-technological know-how to the trainees so as to increase their knowledge and skills for protecting, restoring and conserving wetlands.
-The programme is based on scientific-technological principles in an inclusive approach.
+Overview: This is an ongoing project in which we hope to evolve and implement an integrated programme for building capacities amongst stakeholders to manage wetlands.
+The programme is a systematic procedure for transferring scientific-technological know-how to the trainees.
+This will hopefully increase their knowledge and skills to protect, restore and conserve the wetlands.